 An elementary aspect of identity is the fact that it arises from social experience and social activity, in its connection to adaption and differentiation: identity becomes manifest in action.
 As we want to examine megaliths and identities, therefore ritual and funeral spheres of identity, it is necessary to choose examples concerning this topic.
-According to Antonia Davidovic, who wrote an inspiring article about identity and its understanding in archaeology (Davidovic 2006), it can be stated that especially the participation in funeral rites
+According to Antonia Davidovic, who wrote an inspiring article about identity and its understanding in archaeology (Davidovic 2006), it can be stated that especially the participation in funeral rites as standardised and stereotyped activities - nota bene: not the rites themselves - is identity-forming.
+But how can we, as archaeologists, reconstruct such participations and finally identity?
+From this point of view, it seems, in my opinion, impossible in most of the cases.

 In prehistoric archaeology, only finds and features can tell us something about identity-forming activities in the past.
-As Ph. della Casa argues in a short note, several so-called cultural codes are used to display different aspects of autonomy and social affiliation.
+As Ph. della Casa argues in a short note1, several so-called cultural codes are used to display different aspects of autonomy and social affiliation.
 This can take place in rituals and/or in a material space.